StatNLP/empirical_methods/liver_sofa_example/README.txt

 [2] Chapter 2.4.3 (Circularity in Machine Learning Prediction) [3] Chapter 3.3.3 (Reliability of Model Prediction Performance)

-The directory data/ contains the raw data (train and test) needed to train the DNN defined in /train-pytorch.
+The directory data/ containes the raw data (train and test) needed to train the DNN defined in /train-pytorch.
 In order to train this model from scratch you need to run train-pytorch/train_network.py.
 This scripts trains the DNN, generates predictions (for test and train data) and also conducts the ablation